box/developer.box.com/guides/getting-started/api-security.md

 - Creating, deleting, or modifying [groups][groups]
 - Viewing user or enterprise [events][events]

-Other endpoints can only be used by an Admin user's Access token if the enterprise purchased add-on products such as Box Governance or Box Shield.
+Other endpoints can only be used by an Admin user's Access Token if the enterprise has purchased add-on products such as Box Governance or Box Shield.
 Some of these endpoints include:

 - Interacting with [security classifications][sc]
 - Interacting with [legal hold policies][lh] and [assignments][lha]